martinsmith1968/DNX.Helpers/README.md

 ### M:DNX.Helpers.Converters.BuiltInTypes.ConvertSingleExtensions.ToSingle(text, defaultValue)

-Converts the string to a Single, or returns the default value if the conversion fails
+Converts the string to a float, or returns the default value if the conversion fails

 | Name | Description |
 | ---- | ----------- |